sf-wdi-31/project-1/README.md

 **Your project will be evaluated based on the following criteria:**

+* **Project Workflow**: Did you complete the user stories, wireframes, and task tracking as specified above?
+Did you use source control as expected for the phase of the program you’re in (detailed above)?
 * **Technical Requirements**: Did you deliver a project that met all the technical requirements?
 * **Creativity**: Did you add a personal spin or creative element to your project?
 Did you deliver something of value to the end user?
 * **Code Quality**: Did you follow code style guidance and best practices covered in class, such as spacing, modularity, and semantic naming?
 Did you comment your code?